 Monitoring the Policy

-We will ensure that these guidelines are being used consistently throughout the school by sampling feedback.
-This will be done as required by subject leaders, SLT and by the headteacher whenever necessary.
+We will ensure that these guidelines are being used consistently throughout the school by sampling feedback and the through leaders' monitoring cycle.
+This will be carried out as required by subject leaders, SLT and by the headteacher.

 Feedback Procedures